 Sounds scary, I know!
 But all you really need to know is that this is the genetic part of the whole skin lightening discussion.
 Our TYRP1 gene provides instructions for making the TYRP1 enzyme.
 The functions of this enzyme are still unclear but it is involved in the production of melanin.
 It’s likely that this is where our genes come into play in determining the color of our skin.

 Mutations in the TYRP1 gene has been linked with oculocutaneous albinism.

-It is very important to note that, individually, none of these factors decides our skin color.
-All three are needed to play a part.
+Individually, none of these factors decides our skin color.
+All three play a part.

-Enemies of Vitamin C: pollution, smoking, alcohol, diabetes
+Enemies of Vitamin C: pollution, smoking, alcohol, and diabetes

-What does all this mean?
+What does this mean?
 Should I take Vitamin C to lighten my skin?

-Yes, yes, and yes!
-If want to lighten your skin by internal means using supplements, detoxing or changing your diet, Vitamin C supplements are essential.
+Yes, if want to lighten your skin slowly and safely by internal means using supplements, detoxing or changing your diet, then Vitamin C supplements are essential.